verdaccio/verdaccio/docs/what-is-verdaccio.md

 ## Private

-All packages you publish are private packages and oly accesible based in your configuration.
+All packages that you publish are private and only accessible based in your configuration.

 ## Proxy